Frequently Asked Questions

 The School Grant Program is open to all recognized non-profit and public K-12 schools, including private and parochial schools, thereby meeting IRS requirements.

-Yes, official school personnel from public schools belonging to districts — or individual schools, both public and private — can apply for the grant.
-Simply complete the application online and you’ll be contacted by a member of the Selection Committee to review information and answer questions
+Yes, administrators or designated officials from from public schools belonging to districts — or individual schools, both public and private — can apply for the grant.
+Simply complete the application online and you’ll be contacted by a member of the Selection Committee to review information and answer questions.

 The school safety grant is available to law enforcement agencies of all sizes, from small precincts to large departments — even public safety centers may apply.